StackExchange/dnscontrol/docs/spf-optimizer.md

 The parameters are:

 * `label:` The label of the first TXT record.
 (Optional.
 Default: `"@"`)
 * `overflow:` If set, SPF strings longer than 255 chars will be split into multiple TXT records.
 The value of this setting determines the template for what the additional labels will be named.
-If not set, no splitting will occur and dnscontrol may generate TXT strings that are too long.
+If not set, no splitting will occur and DNSControl may generate TXT strings that are too long.
 * `overhead1:` "Overhead for the 1st TXT record".
 When calculating the max length of each TXT record, reduce the maximum for the first TXT record in the chain by this amount.
 * `raw:` The label of the unaltered SPF settings.
 Setting to an empty string `''` will disable this.
 (Optional.
 Default: `"_rawspf"`)
 * `ttl:` This allows setting a specific TTL on this SPF record.
 (Optional.
 Default: using default record TTL)